Postgraduate open events

 If you’re new to Gloucestershire, our county isn’t what you might expect.
 As well as plenty of cheese(!), we’re also home to over 45 festivals a year – including world-famous literature, science, jazz and music festivals.

-Those that know Gloucestershire well know it’s a great combination of city and country living.
+The county is a great combination of city and country living.
 You’ll be able to spend time in our historic and innovative campuses in Gloucester and Cheltenham.
 You can enjoy the lively culture and nightlife alongside the gorgeous walks and adventure of the Cotswold Hills and the Forest of Dean.